 - Specific application requirements are outlined on the respective scholarship pages

 - Applications should be submitted as a single PDF file of less than 5 MB to the Awards Committee Chair (contact information below)

-- Applications and supporting materials should be submitted electronically by 5:00 PM on February 10, 2019, to the Chair of the Awards Committee, Dr. Kris Silver at email@example.com.
+- Applications and supporting materials should be submitted electronically by 5:00 PM on Friday, February 21, 2020, to the Chair of the Awards Committee, Dr. Sarah Zukoff (email@example.com)

 - Applicants are responsible for providing all the application materials on time, including the support letter.